2017 Ohio Statistics Poster Competition

 - Do the important relationships and patterns in the data stand out?

-All students in K-12 public or private schools in Ohio are eligible.
+All students in K-12 schools including home-schooled in Ohio are eligible.

 - Posters are to measure between 18 and 24 inches high and 24 to 30